“A More Perfect Union”

 NEH and the United States Semiquincentennial Commission

-NEH is a proud member of the United States Semiquincentennial Commission, established by Congress under Public Law 114-196 and signed by the President on July 22, 2016.
+NEH is a member of the United States Semiquincentennial Commission, established by Congress under Public Law 114-196 and signed by the President on July 22, 2016.
 The commission was created “to provide for the observance and commemoration of the 250th anniversary of the founding of the United States and related events through local, State, national, and international activities planned, encouraged, developed, and coordinated by a national commission representative of appropriate public and private authorities and organizations.”
 NEH was charged by the United States Semiquincentennial Commission to “cooperate with the Commission, especially in the encouragement and coordination of scholarly works and artistic expressions focusing on the history, culture, and political thought of the period predating the United States Semiquincentennial.”
 Chairman Peede created “A More Perfect Union” in response to this mandate.

-Partnership with the Department of Education
+Partnership with the Department of Education on Civic Education

 As part of “A More Perfect Union,” NEH and the Department of Education issued a request-for-proposals from nonprofit organizations to plan, develop, and implement two national convenings to bring together educators, national leaders, researchers, and other practitioners to assess how American history, civics, and government are taught in K-12 education.
 Proposals for the cooperative agreement were due August 12, 2019.
+At the beginning of November 2019, NEH and the Department of Education announced that iCivics had been awarded a $650,000 cooperative agreement to conduct Educating for American Democracy: A Roadmap for Excellence in History and Civics Education for All Learners.
+More about the iCivics project is available here.